Will Smith Said He Fell in Love With This Co-Star After ‘Going Too Far for a Character’

-The actor played Paul, a charming stranger who crashes the dinner part of socialites John Kittredge (Donald Sutherland) and his wife Louisa (Stockard Channing).
-Paul draws in the couple and their guests with his charisma, where no one at the party realizes they are being conned by his tall tales.
+The actor played Paul, a charming stranger who crashes the dinner party of socialites Flan Kittredge (Donald Sutherland) and his wife Louisa (Stockard Channing).
+Paul draws in the couple and their guests with his charisma, and no one at the party realizes they are being conned by his tall tales.

 The chance meeting prompts each party guest to view themselves in a different light, especially Louisa, who was captivated by the young newcomer.

-In a 2015 interview, Smith discussed his role in his first film and how he embodied his character to a fault.
+In a 2015 interview, Smith discussed his role in the film and how he embodied his character to a fault.

 “With Six Degrees of Separation, I got a taste early of the dangers of going too far for a character,” Smith told Esquire.
 “My character was in love with Stockard Channing’s character.
 And I actually fell in love with Stockard Channing.”

-Adopting the technique of Method acting, which is described as “a style of acting in which an actor tries to understand and feel the emotions of the character he or she represents,” Smith overidentified with Paul which led to some strong feelings for his co-star.
+Adopting the technique of method acting, Smith over-identified with Paul, which led to some strong feelings for his co-star.

 “So the movie was over and I went home, and I was dying to see Stockard,” the Aladdin star revealed.
 “I was like, ‘Oh no!
 What have I done?’
 That was my last experience with Method acting, where you’re reprogramming your mind.
 You’re actually playing around with your psychology.
 You teach yourself to like things and to dislike things.
 It is a really dangerous place when you get good at it.
 But once I had that experience, I was like, ‘No more Method acting.'”